-In 2018, we introduced a Crypto Wallet inside our browsers, enabling access to a new generation of blockchain-based Web3 applications.
+In 2018, Opera became the first browser to introduce a non-custodial Crypto Wallet inside our browsers, enabling access to a new generation of blockchain-based Web3 applications.
 This allows users to interact with these applications, send or receive various kinds of cryptocurrencies to sites and users, as well as identify themselves to sites and hold unique digital items from blockchain-based games.
-As of December 31, 2022, Opera supports the most relevant blockchains including Bitcoin, Ethereum, Polygon and Solana.
+As of December 31, 2023, Opera supports the most relevant blockchains including Bitcoin, Ethereum, Polygon and Solana.
 In addition, we re-built our non-custodial Web3 wallet into a standalone SDK, which is embedded into Opera browser applications.
-In the fourth quarter of 2022, we had 0.6 million average MAUs of our Web3 wallet across smartphone and PC platforms.
+In September 2023, we launched MiniPay, a new stablecoin wallet built on the Celo blockchain and integrated into Opera Mini in certain emerging markets which currently has more than two million activations.